 While at K-State (2002-2004), Trever gained archaeological training and experience in the classroom and at several sites in eastern Kansas under the direction of Drs.
 Ritterbush, Logan, and Roper.
-After graduation he worked as an archaeologist out of Denver before enrolling in the graduate program in archaeology at the Australian National University in Canberra, Australia (2005-2007).
+After graduation he worked as an archaeologist out of Denver before enrolling in a graduate program in archaeology at the Australian National University in Canberra, Australia (2005-2007).
 There he gained new experiences while studying and working in eastern Australia.
 He earned his M.A. in 2008.
 His thesis, which was based on fieldwork at Lake Mulurulu and Lake Mungo, focused on mid to late Holocene lithic reduction techniques in relation to mobility in the Willandra Lakes Region.
-Since returning to the United States he has been working as an archaeologist for R.C.
-Goodwin & Associates, a CRM firm based out of New Orleans, LA with offices in Frederick, MD, Tallahassee, FL, and Lawrence, KS, and Western Cultural Resources Management out of Sparks, NV.
-He has gained archaeological experience across the United States, as well as in the Pacific including with the first archaeological expedition on the island of Vanua Levu in Fiji.
+After returning to the United States he worked as an archaeologist for CRM firms located in Kansas and Nevada (2007-2010) before returning to Australia to work in the Pilbara region of NW Australia (2010-2013).
+Since returning to the United States in 2013 Trever continues to work in the Great Plains region.
 He remains interested in the archaeology of Australia, the Pacific Islands, and American Great Plains.

 Matt attended KSU from 2000 to 2003 and graduated with a BA in anthropology.
 In 2006, he earned a Master's in anthropology with a minor in GIS from New Mexico State University.
 While at NMSU, he focused on the theoretical underpinnings of cultural resource management (CRM).
 During his summers at K-State and NMSU, Matt worked as a field archaeologist with the US Forest Service on the Black Hills National Forest in western South Dakota and the Plumas National Forest in northern California.
 After obtaining his graduate degree, he worked for two years on the Plumas National Forest as a CRM archaeologist.
-Matt and his family have since returned to South Dakota where Matt is a district archaeologist on the Black Hills National Forest.
-There he manages historic and prehistoric archaeological sites on public land and protects them from damage caused by development, vandalism, and catastrophic wildfire.
+Matt and his family then returned to South Dakota where Matt served as district archaeologist on the Black Hills National Forest.
+There he managed historic and prehistoric archaeological sites on public land and protected them from damage caused by development, weathering/aging, vandalism, and catastrophic wildfire.
 He currently is the Heritage and Tribal Relations Program Manager for the Shasta-Trinity National Forest in Northern California.
 There he oversees the work of four professional archaeologists and archaeological and tribal consultation of projects across 2.1 million acres of public land.
 His training at K-State and beyond prepared him to guide the U.S. Forest Service through compliance with federal laws, assure archaeological studies are using the most current scientific methods and approaches, and plan archaeological projects to help understand and preserve our nation's history.
 An equally important part of his job is to integrate local American Indian tribes into project planning so their sacred sites and cultural values are not harmed.
 Check out his 'Voices from the Field.'

 Judith M.S.
 Pine